Mohammad-Yasein/FixMe-Web-Project/README.md

 2. In the **Profile** section, users can enter their **measurements** (hight, weight) and gender, to get their Body Mass Index (BMI) and Body Fat Perecentage (BFP).
 3. Users are also able to add their **comments** on the **articles** they read.

+**Technologies used to produce this project:**
+React, MongoDB, Socket.io, Material UI, Express, Node.js.

 **The aweasome developers who created this webapp:**

 - Mohammad Shanabli (Team Lead) [https://github.com/Mohammad-Yasein]